cloudmesh-community/fa18-523-83/project-report/report.md

 ## Introduction

-For every machine learning problem, there are normally two main areas that everyone focuses on: which machine learning algorithms to use and how to implement and integrate the machine learning code into a new or existing production infrastructure.
+For every machine learning problem, there are primarily two main areas that everyone focuses on: which machine learning algorithms to use and how to implement and integrate the machine learning code into a new or existing production infrastructure.

 Most of the time, machines make predictions by learning and observing the data patterns from previously existing data with known results.
-Once the training is over, the machine learning code can then be applied to new data and predict the unknown results by applying the trained patterns and algorithms.
+That process is called training.
+Once the training is over, the machine learning code can predict the unknown results by applying the trained models into new data.

 The next thing to do after prediction would be determining how to retrieve and apply the result of the prediction into a new or existing production application and how to ensure the continuous deployment into the production environment without resulting deployment code defects.

-The business problem that will be focused on in this project is how to determine in real-time whether or not a customer will be experiencing a financial distress in the next two years.
+The business problem that will be focused on is how to determine whether or not a customer will be experiencing a financial distress in the next two years.
 By predicting the business problem, banking companies can use the results as part of their business rules to decide whether to approve their products to the customers.
-Once the algorithm is finalized and trained into a model, the deployment of code will be performed and benchmarked to provide an overview of how long it will take to move, set up and run the code from one environment to another.
+Once the algorithm is finalized and trained into a model, the deployment of code will be performed and benchmarked to provide an overview of how long it will take to prepare and run the code from one environment to another.

 ## Design